Nethereum/Unity3dSampleTemplate/README.md

 * Using a Nethereum contract integration project (Sample.DotNet)
 * Metamask connectivity in browser

-The example references the openupm com.nethereum.unity package which includes the Nethereum main dlls for .net472 and netstandard  https://github.com/Nethereum/Nethereum.Unity.
+The example includes the reference to the openupm com.nethereum.unity package which includes the Nethereum main dlls for .net472 and netstandard  https://github.com/Nethereum/Nethereum.Unity.
-See below for specific code examples.
+Check the package for installation information, or the Package configuration (Manifest.json) section in this document.

 **Sample.DotNet**
 This folder is the "generic" standalone .net integration project and tests.

 ***Sample.DotNet.Contracts***

 This is the standard Nethereum integration project, but adapted to work with Unity, including both an .asmdef and package.json files.

 The csproj has been modified to output the bin and obj files to a build folder so it can be referenced by the Sample.Unity project.

 ```xml
  	<BaseOutputPath>..\Build\$(MSBuildProjectName)\bin</BaseOutputPath>
         <BaseIntermediateOutputPath>..\Build\$(MSBuildProjectName)\obj</BaseIntermediateOutputPath>
 ```

 ***Sample.DotNet.Tests***

 This the standard test project supported by ***Nethereum.XUnitEthereumClients*** and a testchain included in the testchain folder (using geth by default and included)

 **Sample.Solidity.Contracts**

 This includes the ERC2O smart contract that is used in the examples.